 Out of all these types, there is only one that can’t fly, called the Kakapo parrot.

-The Kakapo parrot is also the world’s largest parrot, as well as on of the longest living birds on the planet with an average lifespan of 95 years.
+The Kakapo parrot is also the world’s largest parrot, as well as one of the longest-living birds on the planet, with an average lifespan of 95 years.